‘L&HH: Atlanta’ Recap — Kirk Offers Rasheeda Divorce Papers & She’s Outraged

 Oh no, he didn’t!
 Kirk Frost caused a scene on the June 26 episode of ‘L&HH: Atlanta,’ by giving Rasheeda divorce papers in front of their kids — long before taking a DNA test!

-Stevie J‘s daughters are beyond livid at the beginning of the June 25 episode of Love & Hip Hop: Atlanta, called “When All Else Fails.”
+Stevie J‘s daughters are beyond livid at the beginning of the June 26 episode of Love & Hip Hop: Atlanta, called “When All Else Fails.”
 Savannah can’t believe how quickly things escalated between her and Joseline Hernandez, after finding out about her proposal.
 Stevie admits that she should have apologized.
-“I’m only 18 and she is talking about wanting to fight me,” she responds, adding, “The only thing I thought about was you and Bonnie Bella when I reacted that way because I knew that it was going to make it hard for you to see her.”
+“I’m only 18 and Jos is talking about wanting to fight me,” she responds, adding, “The only thing I thought about was you and Bonnie Bella when I reacted that way because I knew that it was going to make it hard for you to see her.”
 Afterwards, Stevie ends up leaving without Joseline!

 Meanwhile, the ladies are officially home from their Jamaica trip and Tommie Lee feels happy that she opted out, while designing the labels for her new wine brand.
 Tammy Rivera shows up and spills all the tea about Yung Joc bringing Tresure Price to the exotic getaway, considering how it caused a full-out brawl between the women.
 In case you missed it, Jessica Dime came at Tresure swinging after she admitted to hooking up with married men.
 Tammy convinces Tommie to give Jessica another chance.